Brother Of Vegas Shooter: He Wasn't 'An Avid Gun Guy At All’

-Stephen Paddock, the 64-year-old man who killed at least 58 people and left more than 500 injured in a shooting at a country music festival on the Las Vegas Strip on Sunday, was “just a guy” who frequented the city’s hotels, gambled and attended shows, according to his younger brother.
+Stephen Paddock, the 64-year-old man who killed at least 58 people and left more than 500 injured in a Sunday night shooting at a country music festival on the Las Vegas Strip, was “just a guy” who frequented the city’s hotels, gambled and attended shows, according to his younger brother.

 Eric Paddock, 55, was visibly shocked as he spoke to reporters outside of his home in Florida’s Orlando area on Monday morning.
 He described himself as “horrified” and “dumbfounded.”